 Most employment law cases deal with wage and hour laws.
 It is easier to form a wage and hour case against an employer since much of the relevant information needed is recorded in emails or can be confirmed by other employers.

 Because the employee policies at most workplaces do not differ between job classifications, wage and hour cases often end up becoming class-action employment law cases, where many current and former employees will file a lawsuit against the employer to make up for their lost wages.

 If you feel that you are not being paid accurately for the amount of work and overtime that you put into your place of work, contact our California employment law attorneys now at (800) 561-4887 for your free consultation.

 Wage and Hour Laws in California.

-The following are the several different categories of wage & hour laws.
+The following are several different categories of wage and hour laws.
 Click the button to read more about that type of violation.

 Businesses in California are required to allow lunch breaks and 10-minute breaks for their employees.
 The breakdown of these requirements is as follows:

-Employees must be given a 30-minute unpaid lunch break within the first 5 hours of work, unless the employees shift is completed within 6 hours.
-Employees must not be required to work or even required to be on the premises when taking their break.
+Employees must be given a 30-minute unpaid lunch break within the first 5 hours of work unless the employee’s shift is completed within 6 hours.
+Employees must not be required to work or even be required to be on the premises when taking their break.
 If company policies require employees to be on the premises during their lunch, the lunch period must be paid.